Malachov/mypythontools/README.md

 There is also some extra stuff, that is not bundled via PyPI (cookiecutter, CSS for readthedocs etc.), such a content is in folder Content.

-## Modules

-- config
-- pyvueeel (for applications build with eel and vue)
-- utils (various functions callable from one `push_pipeline` function)
-- build
-- deploy
-- misc
-- paths

-Check modules help with examples.

 ## Installation

 Python >=3.6 (Python 2 is not supported).